 What are low, mid-range, and high-range frequencies?

-If you are unaware of frequency with respect to pitch, I’ve written a bunch of information here, but in simple terms, sound is created when something vibrates.
+If you don’t know much about frequency with respect to pitch, I’ve written a bunch of information here, but in simple terms, sound is created when something vibrates.
 The faster the vibration the higher the pitch.

 This is easy to observe by playing an open string and then fretting the string higher up the neck.
 By shortening the string we reduce the length, and mass of the string causing the string to vibrate faster.
 This results in a higher pitch being produced.